rust-lang/reference/src/lifetime-elision.md

 // For the following trait...
 trait Foo { }

-// These two are the same as Box<T> has no lifetime bound on T type T1 = Box<dyn Foo>;
+// These two are the same because Box<T> has no lifetime bound on T type T1 = Box<dyn Foo>;
 type T2 = Box<dyn Foo + 'static>;